Obiter dictum: Dissenting judgments or opinions

-The arguments and reasoning of a dissenting judgment (as that term is used in the United Kingdom and Australia) or dissenting opinion (the term used in courts in the United States) also constitute obiter dicta.
-These, however, might also be cited should a court determine that its previous decision was in error, as when the United States Supreme Court cited Justice Oliver Wendell Holmes, Jr.'s dissent in Hammer v.
+The arguments and reasoning of a dissenting judgment (the term used in the United Kingdom) also constitute obiter dicta.
+These, however, might also be cited should a court determine that its previous decision was in error, as when the United States Supreme Court cited Justice Oliver Wendell Holmes Jr.'s dissent in Hammer v.
 Dagenhart when it overturned Hammer in United States v.
 Darby Lumber Co.

 In Shaw v DPP [1962] a publisher of the Ladies Directory (a guide to London prostitutes) was convicted of "conspiracy to corrupt public morals".
 He appealed on the grounds that no such offence existed.
 The House of Lords dismissed the appeal, in effect creating a new crime.
 Viscount Simonds said: "...there remains in the Courts of Law a residual power ... to conserve the moral welfare of the State, and ... guard it against attacks which may be the more insidious because they are novel and unprepared for."
 In a dissenting judgment, Lord Reid said: "Parliament is the proper place, ... to [create new criminal laws].
 Where Parliament fears to tread it is not for the courts to rush in."
 Subsequently, Lord Reid was the leading judge in Knuller v.
 DPP, a case on obscene libel in which a publisher was charged with "conspiracy to corrupt public morals".
 In this case, Lord Reid said he still disagreed with the majority decision in Shaw, but in the interests of certainty he would not overturn Shaw.